TumblThreeApp/TumblThree-wiki/Home.md

 * A downloader for downloading photos and videos from the tumblr search (e.g. http://www.tumblr.com/search/my+keywords).
 * Download of all image sizes possible (SVC, API only for newer blogs, higher resolution not possible for old blogs *1).
+* Can download only specific blog pages instead of the whole blog.

 ### Tumblr tag search backup/download: